ssfsx17/ffpnp/pandoc-markdown/0810-Devout.md

 | 60 | Action: Pray
 | 99 | Job Mastered

-**Mastery Bonus:** When you cause HP-restoring, MP-restoring and TP-restoring statuses, they also do their effects immediately.
+**Mastery Bonus:** When you cause HP-restoring, MP-restoring and TP-restoring statuses, they additionally do their effects immediately.
 You gain double the benefit of MP-restoring statuses.